brianmhess/rainier/README.md

 We will want to control the number of iterations.
 We can do that via `-numIterations`.

+### Just a little more
+You can run this with multiple threads.
+If you set `-numThreads`, a threadpool with that many threads will be created.
+Each "task" is one set of parameters (essentially, one random seed value).
+Each task will run some number of repeats of the chain as specified by `minRepeat` and `maxRepeat`.
+There will be a total of `numIterations` tasks, but with repeats may have more than `numIteration` chains run altogether.

 ## Usage
 ```
 $ java -jar target/rainier-0.1-SNAPSHOT-jar-with-dependencies.jar <arguments>